-In the third part of the Figma basics, we will learn how to work with frames, pages, and files, so as not to get lost in the structure of a large project.
+In the third part on the basics of Figma, we will learn to work with frames, pages, and files, so we don't get lost in the structure of a large project.
 We will see how powerful the capabilities of a frame are, how grids and columns help distribute objects and set margins.
 We will learn to use guides.
 For the first time, we will get acquainted with constraints and components.

-You will be one step closer to working on large and serious projects.
+You will be one step closer to working with large and serious projects.

 - Frames.
 Comparison with Groups